nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User removes a task from a specified group.
+1. User requests to remove a task from a specified group.
-2. T_Assistant displays all current tasks for the group.
+2. T_Assistant removes a task from the group displays all current tasks for the group.

 Use case ends.